zzh237/zzh237.github.io/index.md

 I am also a full time Data Scientist for <a href="http://www.seluxdx.com/">SeLux Diagnostics Inc</a>, a biotechnology company, where the team were building the next generation high throughput FDA required antibiotic susceptibility testing (“AST”) device for clinical labs to run AST test for infectious disease efficiently and precisely.
-Quite amount of data were generated from bio-experiments, chemical-experiments, device running, patient samples, I used <b>OOP</b> to capture those information from various objects such as physical device parameter, microbiological plates incubation result, chemical reagents fluorescence value, bacterial genera, drug concentration, patient record, then built their relationship, and then developed and applied machine learning algorithms (<b>Kernel Bayes, XGB, hmm, Bayes nets with Chow-Liu algorithm, conditional random fields, and deep learning LSTM</b>) to do different predication, such as minimum antibiotic susceptible concentration for different sample, and built a multi-functional software to embed the algorithms into the system of device for seamlessly device running and <b>algorithm training, testing, and web-visualization</b> using the <b>multi-threads pipe</b> and
+Quite amount of data were generated from bio-experiments, chemical-experiments, device running, patient samples, I used <b>OOP</b> to capture those information from various objects such as physical device parameters, incubation results of microbiological plates, chemical reagents fluorescence value, bacterial genera, drug concentration, patients' record, then investigated their relationship, and then developed and applied machine learning algorithms (<b>Kernel Bayes, XGB, hmm, Bayes nets with Chow-Liu tree, conditional random fields, and deep learning LSTM</b>) to do different predication, such as minimum antibiotic susceptible concentration for different sample, and built a multi-functional software to embed the algorithms into the system of device for seamlessly backend device running and <b>algorithm training, testing, and frontend web-visualization</b> using the <b>multi-threads pipe</b> and
 <b>ASP.NET web service</b> to communicate data between device, database, and algorithm development platform (such as python, tensorflow, Matlab, R)<a href="https://github.com/zzh237/SeLux">(github).</a>

 <figure>